casper-network/docs/source/docs/casper/dapp-dev-guide/session-code.md

     cargo new contract
     ```

-    This folder will contain the logic that will be compiled to Wasm and will be executed on a node within the Casper network.
+    This folder will contain the logic that will be compiled to Wasm and will be executed on a node within a Casper network.

 3. Within the contract package, you can find the `main.rs` file inside the `src` folder.
 You will write your session code in the `main.rs` file.